Ahmadjlallad/reading-notes/reading-notes201/class-06.md

 - `.replace` change the contact in it

-- `.textContent()` allows you to collect or update just the text that is in the containing element
+- `.textContent()` allows you to collect or update just the text that is in the containing element.

-  (pp.183-242)